 Gasum is the biggest biogas producer in the Nordic countries, and its biogas plant in Riihimäki, the largest of its kind in Finland, serves as a good example of how biodegradable waste from food and other industries can be used for producing biogas.
 Some environmentally conscious companies have also switched to Gasum’s biogas for their production.
 The Helsinki Distilling Company has been using biogas made from its own production waste, while Marimekko is using biogas at its printing factory.

-Elsewhere, Wärtsilä announced last June that it has agreed to supply its biogas upgrading plant for an innovative mill project in the UK.
+Elsewhere, Wärtsilä announced in 2022 that it has agreed to supply its biogas upgrading plant for an innovative mill project in the UK.
 The mill has been designed to turn grass into carbon-neutral gas that can be used to heat homes.

 Meanwhile, Fortum has an ambition to transform the waste-to-energy sector by capturing emissions from waste incineration and turning them into CO2-based, high-quality raw materials.
-Fortum’s Carbon2x concept, launched last year and piloted at its waste-to-energy plant in Riihimäki, received 1.5 million euros in funding from Business Finland.
+Fortum’s Carbon2x concept, launched in 2022 and piloted at its waste-to-energy plant in Riihimäki, received 1.5 million euros in funding from Business Finland.

 “The pilot stage was one of the first steps in testing how to utilise the CO2 emissions from our waste-to-energy plant in Riihimäki to produce new sustainable materials,” said Tony Rehn, Carbon2x programme director.
 “The next target is to use our own ‘home-grown’ methane as a feedstock for producing special plastics.
 The funding will support us in this work.”

 Infinited Fiber Company’s technology turns textiles that would otherwise be landfilled or burned into a premium-quality, circular textile fibre.Infinited Fiber Company